 Run a global model using Generalized Linear Regression and examine the Variance Inflation Factor (VIF) for each explanatory variable.
 If the VIF values are large, for example, 7.5 or higher, global multicollinearity may prevent MGWR from running.
 In this case, the variables are redundant, so consider removing one of these variables from the model or combining them with other explanatory variables to increase the variation in the values.

-Even if the two previous scenarios do not occur at the global scale, they may occur in a local model.
+Multicollinearity can also involve multiple explanatory variables at the same time, and this occurs when linear combinations of some explanatory variables are highly correlated with linear combinations of other explanatory variables.
+This is most common with neighborhoods that have a small number of neighbors.
 To test this, check the local condition number in the output feature class.
 A high local condition number indicates that the results are unstable due to local multicollinearity.
 If this is the case, rerun the model using a larger number of neighbors or distance band.
-As a general rule, be skeptical of results in which the features have a condition number greater than 30 or are null.
+As a rule, be skeptical of results in which the features have a condition number greater than 30 or are null.
 For shapefiles, null values are represented with the value -1.7976931348623158e+308.
 The condition number is scale-adjusted to correct for the number of explanatory variables in the model, and this allows you to directly compare the condition number between models that use a different number of explanatory variables.

 Checking all these conditions may help with multicollinearity issues but may not always solve them.